SykesCottages/Qu/README.md

 ### RabbitMQ

 #### Links
-*This links are only available when the docker container is running*
+*These links are only available when the docker container is running*

 | Name | Link |
 |---|---|